Out with the Bath Water

 Her name.
 Her social status.
 Her marriage.

-We all have, are, and wil go through a lot in life.
+We all have, are, and will go through a lot in life.
 But what we go through is not who we are.
 What we go through doesn't necessarily decide who we become either.

 Our poor situations do not lessen our purpose.

-It would be like throwng out the baby with the bath water.
+It would be like throwing out the baby with the bath water.

 And quick reminder: that baby, that "Son of David"...